 - Enforcement actions relating to DCP's consent decree and a stipulated order to address PFAS releases to the storm water system are in progress.

 Residential Well Testing/Alternate Water Information

-- Four residential wells have been tested by EGLE and all are non-detect for Total Tested PFAS in two sampling events.
+- Five residential wells have been tested by EGLE and all are non-detect for Total Tested PFAS in two sampling events.

 - Biannual sampling of the 4 residential wells set in a deeper aquifer not known to be contaminated with PFAS.
 No PFAS detections in residential wells to date.